jango89/hibernate-minimal-logger/README.md

 ## Configurables

-1. Only report to prometheus or log if the query takes more than 1 sec.
+1. Only report to prometheus or log if the query takes more than 1 sec (Can avoid Thread pool starvations).
-2. Only report to prometheus or log if the number of rows fetched is more than 100.
+2. Only report to prometheus or log if the number of rows fetched is more than 100 (Can avoid wasting resources for in-memory loading).
-3. Only report to prometheus or log if the Transactions are taking more than 2 sec.
+3. Only report to prometheus or log if the Transactions are taking more than 2 sec (Possiblity to double check indexes being updated/created are needed or not).

 ## Usage